sxu1671/webarch-assign-1/README.md

 Interactivity
  - Must link at least one external Javascript file to the web page
  - Must use Javascript to power the Contact Us page

+ Other requirements
+ - HTML and CSS must validate!

+ Extra Credit
+ - Write a local comments section at the bottom of each blog post page
+ - There should be a form where you can enter your name, and a message
+ - Messages that have been written earlier should be displayed before the form
+ - Must use local storage to save previous comments that have been made on that browser